MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 + [Get the web service object](howto-consume-web-service-interact-in-r.md#getService) for consumption
 + [Share](howto-consume-web-service-interact-in-r.md#consume-service) the service with others

-If you wish to publish or interact with a web service outside of R, you can use the set of [RESTful APIs](api.md) that provide direct programmatic access to a service's lifecycle.
+To publish or interact with a web service outside of R, use the [RESTful APIs](api.md), which provide direct programmatic access to a service's lifecycle.

 <a name="auth"></a>